worldbank/gld/Support/B - Country Survey Details/PAK/LFS/Labor_Status_and_Labor_Force_Participation.md

 ![marital_comparison](utilities/demo.png)

-Another possible explanation might be that BPS changed their definition of employment when doing estimation for the reports.
-But so far, this has not been verified.
 We will update this documentation if we get more information in the future.
 Please feel free to contact the GLD focal point (gld@worldbank.org) if you know anything that might help.
 Thanks!